absmohamed/Cloud-Fitness-App/README.md

 The purpose of this assessment is to design a web application for a commercial client.
 For this assessment we are creating a web application for a gym.
 Our gym app is called Cloud Fitness and it will store the information of the gym members, help them book gym sessions and select their chosen workout routines.

 We created the gym web app for a variety of reasons:
-According to the New Daily,56% of Australians are inactive or don't get enough exercise, increasing their risk of cancer, weight gain and type 2 diabetes.
+According to the New Daily, 56% of Australians are inactive or don't get enough exercise, increasing their risk of cancer, weight gain and type 2 diabetes.
 Therefore, going to the gym is a very important part of a person's life as it helps to:
 - Increase your body's physical activity
 - Relieve stress
 - Improve your sleep